Menashe Amir: Journalism and radio career

 He has been working as a journalist and a broadcaster for over 65 years, and broadcasting to Iran for over 62 years.
 Amir became popular in Israel during his coverage of the 1979 Iran hostage crisis.
 In 2006, he founded the Persian version of the Israeli Foreign Ministry website, and served as its Chief Editor for 4 years.
 Currently retired from his post in the Israel Broadcasting Authority, he continues to host his radio program.

-Amir hosts a daily 1.5 hour radio program in Persian, which is broadcast every evening to Iran on shortwave radio.
-The program includes a call-in portion, with Iranian listeners calling a special number in Germany.
-While no hard data is available the show is apparently popular in Iran, and some experts estimate that up to 5 million Iranians listen to it.
+Amir hosted a daily 1.5 hour radio program in Persian, which was broadcast every evening to Iran on shortwave radio.
+The program included a call-in portion, with Iranian listeners calling a special number in Germany.
+While no hard data is available the show was apparently popular in Iran, and some experts estimated in 2003 that up to 5 million Iranians listen to it.
 Beside political discussions, the program also broadcasts music banned in Iran.
 Iranian newspapers often denounce the radio as the "Zionist regime radio", and refute the radio program assertions.